vookimedlo/docker-images/README.md

 Docker images for a continuous integration.
 CI services usually support the pre-defined GNU/Linux OS as a target platform.
 Docker images can bypass such restrictions.

-The main purpose of these docker images is to provide the developer-ready platforms with the various [Qt][4] versions inside.
+The main purpose of these docker images is to provide the developer-ready platforms with the various [Qt 6.x][4] versions inside.

 CI services:
 - Travis-CI ([see example][3])
 - Github Actions

-Images are hosted at:
+Images for multiple architectures are hosted at:
- - [Docker Hub][1] - built for multiple architectures
+ - [Docker Hub][1]
- - [GitHub Packages][2] - built for AMD64 architecture only
+ - [GitHub Packages][2]

  [1]: https://hub.docker.com/u/vookimedlo/